Existence and Cardinality of $k$-Normal Elements in Finite Fields: Existence of -Normal Elements

 \begin{theorem}[\cite{reis2016existence}] Let $q$ be a power of a prime $p$ and let $m \geq 2$ be a positive integer such that every prime divisor of $m$ divides $p\cdot (q - 1)$.
 Then $k$-normal elements exist for all $k= 0,1, 2, \ldots, m$. \end{theorem}

-Clearly, we get Proposition \ref{mpowerofchar} as a corollary of the above theorem.
-Although this theorem significantly extends Proposition \ref{mpowerofchar}, it still restricts the prime factorization of $m$ to be of a particular form, and thus limits the allowed values of $m$. it is easy to see that it does not apply to simple examples like $q=5$, $m=6$, and $q=8$, $m=6$, where $k$-normal elements are known to exist for every $k= 0,1, 2, \ldots, m$.
-We now state the main result of this section, a sufficiency condition for the existence of $k$-normal elements, which does not, unlike Proposition \ref{mpowerofchar} and Theorem \ref{similar1}, require $m$ or its prime factors to be of a fixed type.
+Clearly, we get the existence implication of Proposition \ref{mpowerofchar} as a corollary of the above theorem.
+Although this theorem significantly extends Proposition \ref{mpowerofchar}, it still restricts the prime factorization of $m$ to be of a particular form, and thus limits the allowed values of $m$.
+It is easy to see that it does not apply to simple examples like $q=5$, $m=6$, and $q=8$, $m=6$, where $k$-normal elements are known to exist for every $k= 0,1, 2, \ldots, m$.
+We now state the main result of this section, a sufficient condition for the existence of $k$-normal elements, which does not, unlike Proposition \ref{mpowerofchar} and Theorem \ref{similar1}, require $m$ or its prime factors to be of a fixed type.
 This result is also independent of the factorization of $x^m-1$ into irreducibles over $\fq$, and is derived using only the general factorization into cyclotomic polynomials.
+Before the main theorem, we prove a number theoretic result which will be used.
+The proof of the below proposition was inspired by the proof of Theorem 6.3 in \cite{luneburg2012translation}.

+\begin{proposition} Let $a$ and $m$ be arbitrary natural numbers and suppose that $m \nmid a^m-1$.
+Then $m$ has a prime factor that does not divide $a^m-1$. \end{proposition}